[updated 2021] I’ve been consistently making a full-time income — $70,000++ — for years.

 The site beat that mark after just two and a half months.
 After that period, the earnings have been unpredictable in a very good way.
 (Looking for more inspiration: Here are examples of Amazon Affiliate Sites with traffic data…)

 I made over $10,000 in 2013 from a single Amazon Affiliate web site.
 I purchased the domain name on July 14, 2013 and immediately started writing.
-(Read about how to start Amazon Affiliate Sites here.)
+(Read about how to build an Amazon Affiliate Website here.)

 The first 6 weeks were very slow but things took off after that, with a peak of over $6,000 in December.